thejacedev/expo-screenshotter/README.md

 - `Pill=False, Color=Red.png`
 - `Pill=False, Color=Blue.png`

+#### Android Frames
+The tool looks for Android frame images in the `src/assets/android` directory with this naming convention:
+- `Android Compact Black.png`
+- `Android Compact Silver.png`
+- `Android Medium Black.png`
+- `Android Medium Silver.png`

-If you're using this tool as a dependency in your project, you may need to create the `src/assets/iphones` directory and add the frame images manually.
+If you're using this tool as a dependency in your project, you may need to create the appropriate asset directories and add the frame images manually.

 ## Usage